General COVID-19 Travel Advisory in Operation

 If you are considering travelling outside of Ireland:

 Any consular assistance that can be provided in such circumstances will be limited.
 Information about entry restrictions currently applied by other countries is available on the country-specific travel advice pages.
 Additional restrictions may be imposed, including during the duration of your visit.
 Flight restrictions and route cancellations continue to occur worldwide and there is no guarantee that air routes will operate as scheduled.
 When planning any travel, citizens should also take into consideration that it may be difficult in some destinations to arrange the required RT-PCR test results for the return journey to Ireland within 72 hours of arrival.
-It is also important to check with your insurance provider on coverage at this time.
+Citizens should also be aware that their destination country may be added to the Category 2 list of countries during their stay and they may be required to complete and pay for 14 days of mandatory hotel quarantine on return to Ireland.
+It is also important to check with your travel insurance provider on coverage at this time.

 The purpose of the Department’s Travel Advice is to provide information to the general public so that individuals can make informed decisions for themselves.
 There are significant risks associated with international travel in the context of the COVID-19 pandemic, and this is likely to remain the case for the foreseeable future.
 Citizens should be aware of the possible limitations to any consular assistance that could be provided.
 Any citizens who are considering travel abroad, or those already abroad, are advised to monitor our travel advice, and follow us on Twitter.
 They are also advised to register with their local Irish Embassy or Consulate and regularly check their website and Twitter accounts for details of any local public health measures and travel restrictions.